 In her first appearance, Carmilla isn't much of a threat.
 In comparison to the bosses in the original Castlevania, the foes of Castlevania II are pretty tame, and Carmilla is no exception.
 When you walk into her boss chamber, her giant mask will begin circling the room, over and over.
 As long as you remain at a safe distance and attack with your whip and/or daggers, Carmilla should never even come close to touching you.

-Her return apperance in Castlevania Dracula X is much more impressive.
-If you fail to save Annette you'll have to fight Carmilla at the top of the clock tower.
-There, she will ride atop a giant, demonic skull, dodiging your attacks.
+Her return apperance in Castlevania: Dracula X is much more impressive, although really this is a battle with Annette dressed up like a Carmilla fight -- if you fail to save Annette you'll have to fight this "version" of Carmilla at the top of the Clock Tower.
+There, she will ride atop a giant, demonic skull, dodging your attacks.
 The eyeballs of the skull will fly out at you, sometimes homing in on your location, sometimes alight with fire, and sometimes casting lightning bolts at you.
 It can be a frenetic battle but good pattern recognition, and quick dodging, will be your friends.

 Although she's one of the prime villains in Circle of the Moon, her boss fight isn't actually that threatening.
 She will, once more, ride her giant demon skull, slowly flying across the room, spewing out poison bubbles.
 A good shiled (like the rotating ice spheres or the dash shield) will help you clear out the poison.
 Make judicious use of the space by the doors to the room as Carmilla will not have the room to attack you physically up there.
 Then, just watch out as occasionally she blast out a wave of air blades.
 If you layer on the damage enough, she'll quickly fall.